We live in a touchy-feely, device-driven world.

 The world of multitouch is an expansive and interesting one to delve into.
 The intuitiveness of the use of these gestures to interact with content is real and demonstrable.
 Your users will value the time you take to craft mobile-first interfaces.

-With some minor adjustments to your design workflow, and an attention to the changes needed in your development toolset, you can accommodate and embrace these new ways to empower your users.
+With some minor adjustments to your design workflow and attention to the changes needed in your development toolset, you can accommodate and embrace these new ways to empower your users.

 Latest posts by Chad Udell (see all)